First Step to Laravel Nova

-Laravel Nova is the latest addition to the Laravel creations, it is an administration panel crafted by the Laravel creators.
+Laravel Nova is the latest addition to the Laravel creations, a powerful administration panel for Laravel applications.
+It provides developers with a sleek and customizable interface for managing and monitoring their web applications, enabling them to effortlessly create administration dashboards with minimal effort.
 If you are new to Laravel Nova, then this blog can help you know the process of starting with it, step by step.

 For Laravel Nova, the first thing you need to start with, is, going to Nova’s website and registering for an account.
 Once you complete the registration formalities, you can move forward with purchasing a license which is used to download the Nova zip files.